River Point | LEED Gold | Photo: Roman Grant

 Certify

-Once you鈥檝e accepted the final certification report, you will no longer be able to submit for supplemental (appeal) reviews, or contest review decisions for specific credits or prerequisites.
+When the review process is complete, you’ll have the option to accept or appeal GBCI’s final review.
+Accepting the review means that you will no longer be able to submit for supplemental (appeal) reviews or contest review decisions for specific credits or prerequisites.
 Please double (or triple) check that you have achieved all prerequisites and targeted credits before accepting the final certification.

 Certification levels

-While all LEED-certified projects and plans are a cut above the rest, each is assigned one of four levels of certification to acknowledge the degree of achievement.
+There are four levels of certification to acknowledge the degree of achievement.
 The number of points that your project earns determines the level of LEED certification that you will receive.

 Promote your project

-Once you鈥檝e earned certification, you鈥檒l likely want to tell the world.
+Once you’ve earned certification, you’ll likely want to tell the world.
 You should.
-LEED certification benefits your business鈥檚 bottom line and underscores your sustainability efforts.
-It鈥檚 a cause for celebration!
+LEED certification benefits your business’s bottom line and underscores your sustainability efforts.
+It’s a cause for celebration!

-View our project promotion resources for聽LEED-certified projects, which shares how to聽order formal certificates of recognition, LEED plaques and certificates.聽
+View our project promotion resources for LEED-certified projects, which include instructions on how to order formal certificates of recognition, LEED plaques and certificates.

 Project information: How USGBC handles your data